Slovenian band plays Pyongyang to provoke those outside North Korea

 They plan to perform their own versions of songs from "The Sound of Music", mainly because, it said, the 1965 U.S. musical is well-known in North Korea.

-Norwegian cultural activist Morten Traavik, who is organizing the Laibach gigs in North Korea, told Reuters last week it took almost a year to get a permission for the concert.
+Norwegian cultural activist Morten Traavik, who is organising the Laibach gigs in North Korea, told Reuters last week it took almost a year to get a permission for the concert.

 (Reporting By Marja Novak; Editing by Zoran Radosavljevic and Robin Pomeroy)